jkroso/Units.jl/Readme.md

 # Units (Experiment)

-This is an attempt to create a unit library for Julia which enables you to dispatch on the abstract unit type.
-I've implemented enough of the abstract type `Size` that I feel confident it will work for all types.
-However, it requires some runtime overhead.
-Which other implementations don't have.
+This is just an attempt to implement [Unitful.jl](https://github.com/ajkeller34/Unitful.jl) in a way that I'm able to understand.
+But it's objectivly worse by every other metric.